murielpacheco/murielpacheco/README.md

 ### Hello y'all!

-- 👀 Wannabe a Front End developer;
+- 👀 Wannabe a Web Developer;
 - 📁Experience with: HTML, CSS, Javascript, React and Node;
 - ✏ I’m currently learning React and Next JS;
-- 💻 Looking for to work with Front End technologies;
+- 💻 Looking for to work with Full Stack technologies;
 - 📫 How to reach me: damaziomp@gmail.com

 <div align="center">